gnietof/Quantum/cheat/tips_pauli.md

 Finally the number of qubits indicates how many qubits in size should be the resulting SparsePauliOp.
 If we just define 3 qubits but the number of qubits is six, then three I gates will be added for padding.
 This is important because, when running on real hardware, the size of the string must match the number of qubits in the backend.

-This two pieces of code just differ in the number of qubits:
+These two strings just differ in the number of qubits:
 ```python
 op = SparsePauliOp.from_sparse_list([("XY",[1,0],2)],num_qubits=2)
 op.to_sparse_list()